ByteWelder/Decktility/docs/assembling.md

 ### Calibrating the voltage

 Update the value for `VBAT_ADC_MAX_BATTERY_PIN_VOLTAGE` depending on the resistors you chose.
-I used `2.2M` and `3.9M` Ohm.
-You want to use high resistance values to reduce the current that flows/leaks to the Arduino.
+You must use high resistance values to reduce the current that leaks, as this wire is always connected to the battery.
-You also want to pick the values in such a way that you don't over-volt the Arduino pin.
+Make sure the pin on the Arduino never gets more than `5V`.

 I calibrate it as follows:
 - Upload firmare with `BATTERY_STATE_LOG` enabled in `config.h`